-Anton Schutz, Dan Goldfarb, and John Heffern are primarily responsible for the day-to-day management of the Fund's portfolio.
+Anton Schutz and Dan Goldfarb are primarily responsible for the day-to-day management of the Fund's portfolio.
 Mr. Schutz is President and Senior Portfolio Manager of Mendon, and he has served as portfolio manager of the Fund since its inception in 1999.
-Messrs.
-Goldfarb and Heffern are Portfolio Managers of Mendon and have served as portfolio managers of the Fund since May 2022.
+Mr. Goldfarb is a Portfolio Manager of Mendon and has served as portfolio manager of the Fund since May 2022.

 You may purchase or redeem Fund shares on any day that the Fund is open for business by sending a written request by mail (RMB Investors Trust, c/o BNY Mellon Asset Servicing, P.O.
-Box 9781, Providence, Rhode Island 02940-9781), by telephone (BNY Mellon Asset Servicing, 1-800-462-2392), or through certain financial intermediaries.
+Box 534464, Pittsburgh, Pennsylvania 15253-4464), by telephone (BNY Mellon Asset Servicing, 1-800-462-2392), or through certain financial intermediaries.